 - having their own space;

-- having defined geographical boundaries and be separate from the mainland;
+- having defined geographical boundaries and being separate from the mainland;

-- being in line with socio-economic development policies while posing no threat to national defense, security, social order and safety of Vietnam.
+- being in line with socio-economic development policies while posing no threat to the national defense, security, social order, and safety of Vietnam.

 So, Phu Quoc island is one of those zones.
 See our detailed guide on Phu Quoc visa exemption.

 - APEC Business Travel Card (ABTC) holders with valid passports are exempted from Vietnam visa requirements for a stay of no longer than 60 days.
 If you want to stay longer without leaving Vietnam, see exemption of Vietnam stay with ABTC.

 Conditions for Making Vietnam Visa Exemption

 To enter Vietnam with a Vietnam visa exemption, the eligible travelers are required to ensure: